California was left briefly without a newspaper, as reporters, editors, typesetters, and printers sought their fortune in the placers

-In what turned out to be one of the major false alarms in mining history, the ‘Pikes Peak Gold Rush’ was cause enough to start the first newspapers in Colorado history.
-I say newspapers, because both William Buyers and John L. Merrick each came to Denver City in 1859 with that expressed purpose.
+In what turned out to be one of the major false alarms in mining history, the ‘Pikes Peak Gold Rush’ was cause enough, to start the first newspapers in Colorado history.
+I say newspapers, because both William Byers and John L. Merrick each came to Denver City in 1859 with that expressed purpose.

 It was a similar deal apparently in the “World’s Greatest Gold Camp” (a.k.a Cripple Creek), in 1891.